-When selling your hog, give the buyer an approximate idea of how much pork they should expect to receive.
-The average dressing percentage of market hogs from live weight to carcass weight is 70% (range 68-72%).
+When selling your animal, give the buyer an approximate idea of how much beef they should expect to receive.
+The average dressing percentage of beef animals from live weight to carcass weight is 62% (range 57-64%).
 The take-home packaged meat is less than the carcass weight and accounts for things such as large bone removal and trimming.
-The amount of retail cuts is approximately 70% of the carcass weight for pork.
-It is important to communicate this to ensure 1) the buyer has adequate freezer space and 2) there is no confusion about why they may have purchased a 250 lb animal and are only receiving approximately 120 lbs of takehome, packaged retail cuts (Figure 1).
-The amount of meat actually received will depend on several factors including the amount of bone-in and boneless cuts requested.
+The amount of retail cuts is approximately 68% of the carcass weight for beef.
+It is important to communicate this to ensure 1) the buyer has adequate freezer space and 2) there is no confusion about why they may have purchased a 1,250 lb animal and are only receiving approximately 500 lbs of take-home, packaged retail cuts (Figure 1).
+For more information, read "How Much to Expect When Buying Freezer Beef: Part 1" and "Part 2."